atharvdange618/Telemetry/PROJECT_DETAILS.md

 - **`Event`**: The central table for all analytics data.
 It stores pageviews, goals, location data, UTM parameters, and the anonymized `visitorId`.

 ## 5. Changelog

+### 2025-09-21: `feat: Overhaul UI with new landing and docs pages`

+- **New Landing Page**: Replaced the previous landing page with a new, modern, and more informative home page that better showcases the project's features and guiding principles.
+- **Documentation Section**: Added a comprehensive documentation section with detailed guides on architecture, authentication, tracking, and more.
+- **Improved Logout**: The logout process now includes a confirmation dialog to prevent accidental sessions termination.
+- **Enhanced Tracking**: The `analytics.js` script now exposes a `window.telemetry.pageview()` function for manual pageview tracking.
+- **UI & Routing Fixes**: Updated application-wide routing to accommodate the new pages and improved the authentication error redirection logic.

 ### 2025-08-05: `feat: add location tracking and enhance logging`